-As we age we see that the risk of injury increases.
+As we age, we see that the risk of injury increases.
 Our flexibility, strength and fitness all decrease.
 These factors make us more likely to be injured.
 One example is the risk of falling.
-Complaints due to a fall is the biggest reason older people end up in the emergency room.
-When people fall at a younger age, their strength, motor skills and agility are often still good enough to break the fall properly or to be able to catch yourself properly.
-The risk of, for example, a muscle injury is also greater at a later age.
-The strength to control and slow down an explosive movement is less at a later age.
+Complaints resulting from a fall is the biggest reason older people end up in the emergency room.
+When people fall at a younger age, strength, motor skills and agility are often still good enough to break the fall properly or catch yourself properly.
+Also, the risk of such things as a muscle injury is greater later in life.
+The strength to properly control and brake an explosive movement is less at a later age.

-Regardless of how careful you are we see that women have a higher risk of injury.
+Regardless of how careful you are, we see that women have a higher risk of injury.
 This has to do with general strength but also anatomical variation between men and women.
 For example, an anatomical difference between men and women is the width of the pelvis.
-Because women have a wider pelvis, the angle between the knee joint and the pelvis is different, which puts the knee in a more vulnerable position for injuries to the knee, for example.
+Because women have a wider pelvis, the angle between the knee joint and the pelvis is different, this puts the knee in a more vulnerable position for injuries to the knee, for example.
 This is why anterior cruciate ligament injuries are more common in younger women.
-Also we see that women generally have a little more slack on structures like ligaments and capsules in the body.
+Also we see that women generally have a little more slack on structures such as ligaments and capsules in the body.
 Another example is bone density.
-Women naturally have a lower bone density, especially in later life.
+Women naturally have lesser bone density, especially later in life.
 The hormone estrogen which is partly responsible for maintaining bone mass decreases in later life.
-Despite the fact that women have a higher risk of injury, a well-structured training schedule can help reduce the risk of injury.
+Despite the fact that women have a higher risk of injury, a well-structured training schedule can help reduce injury risk.

-The biggest risk factor for an injury, is an injury in the past.
+The biggest risk factor for an injury, is an injury in history.
 This does involve the same anatomical structure.
 After an injury, we see that the load capacity of the area deteriorates significantly.
-Because of the sensitivity of the injury, we have less muscle power and often choose a pain-avoidance strategy to move.
-This is quite normal in the first phase of an injury but often continues unnecessarily for longer.
+Due to the sensitivity of the injury, we have less muscle strength and often choose a pain-avoiding strategy to move.
+Which is quite normal in the initial phase of an injury but which often persists unnecessarily for longer.
 An example is a hamstring injury in athletes.
-Within two months, 12-25% of individuals with a hamstring injury re-injure the same hamstring.
-Possibly as a result of inadequate rehabilitation or a continued decrease in strength of the hamstring muscles.
+Within two months, 12-25% of those with a hamstring injury re-injure the same hamstring.
+Possibly due to inadequate rehabilitation or a persistent decrease in strength of the hamstring muscles.

-Physical characteristics are always changeable to a greater or lesser degree.
+Physical characteristics are always changeable to a greater or lesser extent.
 So you can do something about this yourself.
 These are factors such as:

 - Range of motion

 Injuries are not 100% preventable.
-But the more resilient you are to an injury the lower the risk of an injury.
-Compare it to a bucket that is slowly filling up.
+But the more resilient you are to an injury the lower the risk of injury.
+Compare it to a bucket that slowly fills up.
 The bigger this bucket the bigger your buffer.
 Depending on your sport, mobility is also a factor that can potentially cause injury.
-If you do not have the range of motion to be able to properly execute a service in tennis, then over time you will have to start forcing something in that area.
-With regard to fitness, we see that fatigue causes many more injuries than when you start a training session or match fresh.
+If you do not have the range of motion to properly execute a serve in tennis then over time you will have to start forcing something in that area anyway.
+With regard to your fitness, we see that under fatigue a lot more injuries occur than when you start a practice or match fresh.

 The choice of sport and the motor skills involved greatly increase or decrease the risk of injury.
-We see a much higher risk of injury in sports where direction is quickly changed, such as soccer, than when training in the gym, for example.
-The predictability of the movements ensures a much lower risk compared to the unpredictability during ball sports.
-Also, landing and applying force on one leg during sprinting and running results in a more vulnerable position of anatomical structures.
-Sports where you stand on two legs a lot give a much lower risk of injury.
+We see a much higher injury risk in sports where there is a rapid change of direction, such as soccer, than when you train in the gym, for example.
+The predictability of the movements here compared to the unpredictability during ball sports ensures a much lower risk.
+Also, landing and applying force on one leg when sprinting and spinning creates a more vulnerable position of anatomical structures.
+Sports where you stand a lot on two legs gives a much lower risk of injury.

-We can make a distinction here between acute fatigue and prolonged fatigue.
-Acute fatigue means that at the end of a race, for example, you may be tired and the movement control at that time is a lot less.
-This reduced control due to decreased strength and coordination creates a greater risk of injury.
-We also see that fatigue in general carries a greater risk of injury.
-This can often be prevented by listening to your body in time and taking a rest in time by skipping a training session.
+We can distinguish here between acute fatigue and long-term fatigue.
+Acute fatigue means that at the end of a competition, for example, you may be tired and your movement control at that time is a lot less.
+This reduced control due to decrease in strength and coordination increases the risk of injury.
+We also see that fatigue in general carries a greater injury risk.
+This can often be prevented by listening to your body in time and taking rest in time by skipping a training session.

 Depending on the sport, the quality of movement is a greater or lesser risk factor for injury.
-This is mainly related to being able to deliver control in movements with high speed or peak load.
+This mainly has to do with being able to deliver control in movements with high speed or peak loads.
 The better you can control a movement the less technique or quality of movement will be a reason for an injury.
-This factor is at the very top of the pyramid and is the least important for the largest group of people to prevent injury.
-This is not to say that it is not relevant at all!
-For a small group and especially top athletes, it certainly contributes to reducing on an injury.
-A professional football player who has to cut and turn at high speed or a high-level powerlifter who deadlifts with +300 kilos.
+This factor is at the very top of the pyramid and is the least important to injury prevention for the largest group of people.
+This is not to say that it is completely irrelevant!
+For a small group and especially elite athletes, it certainly contributes to reducing on injury.
+A professional football player who has to cut and turn at high speed or a high-level powerlifter who deadlifts at +300 pounds.
 Then quality of movement does play a big role.
-Let's say first of all that you have to move in the most favorable anatomical angles and positions for that specific skill.
+First of all, let's say you then have to move at the most favorable anatomical angles and positions for that particular skill.
 But technique or quality of movement is less relevant than the other factors.
 Think of it as a hierarchical model.
-When strength, fitness or state of fatigue are not in order then the reason for your injury has often not been your technique.
-When this is said, we see this especially a lot on social media it is very short sighted and misleading.
-Often from lack of knowledge of physiology, anatomy and the complexities of how injuries occur.
-Not to mention that there is no scientific agreement with what a poor technique or quality of movement actually is.
-To a certain extent, it is a personal preference.
+When strength, conditioning or state of fatigue are not in order then the reason for your injury has often not been your technique.
+When this does get said, we see this especially a lot on social media this is very short-sighted and misleading.
+Often out of lack of knowledge of physiology, anatomy and the complexity of how injuries occur.
+Not to mention that there is no scientific agreement on what poor technique or quality of movement actually is.
+To a certain extent, it is personal preference.
 So-called experts or gurus telling you what is right or wrong, normal or abnormal, functional or dysfunctional is often something that depends on their personal preference.
 Just as someone may like a red sweater better than a blue sweater.
 This way of looking at things is far too simplistic.

-When we look at technique we have to consider differences between individuals.
+When we look at technique, we must consider differences between individuals.
 There are a lot of anatomical variations in length, width angles and positions of our bones and joints.
-For this reason, we don't all move the same way and have individual ways of moving.
-There are structures that are more changeable but also only up to a certain point.
+For this reason, we do not all move the same way and have individual ways of moving.
+There are structures that are more changeable but also only to a certain extent.
 So trying to change these unchangeable structures can be very disappointing.
-Sometimes it is just not feasible to perform movements in a certain way.
-The way you squat, for example, is very person dependent and has to do with the innate position of the hips, among other things.
-So it's difficult when your coach or physiotherapist wants to see this differently because in his or her eyes this is "better".
+Sometimes it is just not feasible to perform movements a certain way.
+For example, the way you squat is very person-dependent and has to do, among other things, with the innate position of the hips.
+So it's tricky when your coach or physical therapist wants to see it done differently because it's "better" in his or her eyes.

-Also when someone is in pain a different movement pattern is very normal.
-At that moment the body chooses the path of least resistance and there is nothing wrong with that!
-Over time we have to look at this more critically, especially when someone is afraid to move and therefore maintains complaints.
-But on average, in the first 10 days of back pain, for example, there is nothing wrong with pain-avoiding behavior.
+Even when someone is in pain, a different pattern of movement is very normal.
+The body chooses the path of least resistance and there is nothing wrong with that!
+As time goes by we have to take a more critical look at this, especially when someone is afraid to move and thus maintains complaints.
+But in the first 10 days of back pain, for example, there is absolutely nothing wrong with pain avoidance behavior.

-In most cases it is not the movement or technique that needs to be adjusted but the self-confidence and strength needed to make this movement properly.
+In most cases, it is not the movement or technique that needs to be modified but the self-confidence and strength needed to make that movement properly.
 When people become stronger in a movement, the quality of movement often improves automatically.
-The positive experience and improvements in the motor system automatically give a better result.
+The positive experience and improvements in the motor system automatically produce better results.
 Without paying too much attention to technique.
 This is very difficult to really train.
-Go run or sprint differently.
+Just go run or sprint a different way.
 YOU OFTEN DON'T KNOW HOW.
-And once you have mastered it you fall back into your old pattern from an automatism.
-So even if a certain exercise or movement does not look technically good, it is more important that you feel comfortable, have confidence and the strength to make the movement.
+And once you do get the hang of it, you fall back into your old pattern from an automatism.
+So even if a certain exercise or movement does not yet look technically good, it is more important that you feel comfortable, have self-confidence and the strength to be able to do the movement.
 The rest goes by itself after that!